sleepymalc/pbb.wtf/content/posts/Marta/index.md

 ## Alternatives

-Here, I'm going to list some alternatives of Finder, you can try them yourself!
+Here, I'm going to list some alternatives to Finder, you can try them yourself!

 1. [TotalFinder](https://totalfinder.binaryage.com/)